this-is-angular/angular-guides/software-architecture/reactive-programming.md

 `multicast` with and without a factory.

-### Cold, hot, and warm observables
+### Cold, hot, warm, and shared observables
-Observables are cold by default.
-Cold observables create a new producer per subscriber.
-They are unicast.
+An observable is cold if a new producer is created per subscriber.
+This implies that the setup of the producer such as an HTTP call is performed on subscription.
+Because of this, cold observables are unicast.

-You can make them hot by adding a `share*` operation.
-Hot observables share a single producer between multiple subscribers.
-This means that setup is performed at most once.
-They are multicast.
+In contrast, observables are hot if their producer is created separately from subscription, for example if an observable adds an event listener to an existing WebSocket connection.
+Hot observables are most often multicast.

+Warm observables are hot but have lazy setup logic.
+They don't emit values until they have at least one subscriber.
+Late subscribers might miss emitted values.
+We can implement warm observables using the `publish` operator to create a connectable observable, followed by a `refCount` operation to keep track of subscribers.

+Shared observables are created using the `share*` operators.
+They act like warm observables, except they are recreated if a subscription is created after their completion.